Framed motives of algebraic varieties (after V. Voevodsky): Concluding remarks

 \section{Concluding remarks}

-We want to finish the paper by discussing rational framed motives of smooth algebraic varieties and raise a conjecture for them.
+To finish the paper, we should mention that Voevodsky~\cite{Voe2} also defines another type of framed correspondences $Fr^{rat}_*(U,X)$, in which regular functions on etale neighborhoods of supports are replaced by {\it rational\/} functions.
 Additivity Theorem~\ref{additivity} is also true for the motivic space

 It follows from~\cite{Voe2} that $C_*Fr^{rat}(U,X)$ is a group-like space, and hence the $S^1$-spectrum

 is an $\Omega$-spectrum by the Segal machine~\cite{S}.
 We call it the {\it rational framed motive of $X\in Sm/k$}.